 Lose Weight If you’re overweight, it can easily worsen an ED problem

 Exercise Regularly Exercise reduces stress and increases oxygen and blood flow

 Think about alcohol or drug problems Drinking to excess can aggravate ED as well as causing other long-term health issues

 This is where ED treatment can get tricky.
 Many, many cases of erectile dysfunction have their roots in depression or anxiety.
 Once the ED problem presents itself, it can be hard to not think about it and it starts to become a self-fulfilling prophecy.
 Even if the ED has physiological causes, it can still aggravate the psychological end by causing stress and anxiety.
 A good ED physician should know when to hand off a case like this to a therapist or couples counselor to get to the bottom of the psychological roots of the problem.

 Got Erectile Dysfunction in Las Vegas?
-Call Patient First Wellness Center at (702) 474-6300 for an appointment today!
+Call Patient’s Choice Medical Center at (702) 474-6300 for an appointment today!